"Come and let us go... and renew the kingdom."

 "To these (the apostles) He also presented Himself alive after His suffering, by appearing to them over 40 days, and speaking of things concerning the kingdom of God."

 "And when they had come together, they were asking Him, saying, 'Lord, is it at this time You are restoring the kingdom to Israel?'
 He said to them, 'It is not for you to know times or epochs which the Father has fixed by His own authority...'
 After He had said these things, He was lifted up while they were looking on, and a cloud received Him out of their sight."

 "And he stayed two full years in his own rented quarters and was welcoming all who came to him, proclaiming the kingdom of God, and teaching concerning the Lord Jesus with all openness..."

-The Revelation of John is about the kingdom.
+The Revelation to John is about the kingdom.

 "The Revelation of Jesus Christ, which God gave Him to show to His bond-servants, the things which must shortly take place; and He sent and communicated it by His angel to His bond-servant John.

 John to the seven churches that are in Asia; Grace to you and peace from Him who is and who was and who is to come; and from the seven Spirits who are before His throne; and from Jesus Christ, the faithful witness, the first-born of the dead, and the ruler of the kings of the earth.
 To Him who loved us, and released us from our sins by His blood, and He has made us to be a kingdom, priests to His God and